 Fraud means any theft or other misappropriation of money or property.
-All actual or suspected incidents of fraud should be reported without delay to the relevant line manager who must then notify the Group HR Director and the Group Compliance Officer.
-The latter shall have responsibility to report the fraud without delay to the Finance Director and to the Chairman of the Audit Committee.
-The Group Compliance Officer may also notify the local police and our Global Insurance Brokers.
+All actual or suspected incidents of fraud should be reported without delay to the relevant line manager who must then notify the Director of Risk & Compliance.

-In cases involving suspected fraud, the Group Compliance Officer will normally lead or have oversight of the initial fact finding investigation to determine the evidence available and decide if any specialist advice is required.
+In cases involving suspected fraud, the Director of Risk & Compliance will normally lead or have oversight of the initial fact finding investigation to determine the evidence available and decide if any specialist advice is required.